alongubkin/chromeftp/README.md

 Compilation
 -----------

-You will need a few things to compile the plugin:
+You will need a few things to download and compile the plugin:

  - Git ([Linux][6], [Windows][7], [Mac][8])
  - [SCons][4]